Collagenase clostridium histolyticum

 Collagenase clostridium histolyticum is an enzyme produced by the bacterium Clostridium histolyticum that dismantles collagen.
 It is used as a powder-and-solvent injection kit for the treatment of Dupuytren's contracture, a condition where the fingers bend towards the palm and cannot be fully straightened, and Peyronie's disease, a connective tissue disorder involving the growth of fibrous plaques in the soft tissue of the penis.
 BioSpecifics Technologies developed the preparation, which is manufactured and marketed by Endo Pharmaceuticals as Xiaflex in the US and by Sobi as Xiapex in Europe.

 Biochemically, it is a mixture of two C. histolyticum collagenases, ColH and ColG.
 A similar ointment preparation called Santyl contains one or many collagenases from the same bacterium, but it is unclear which.

 Uses

 In February 2010, the Food and Drug Administration of the United States approved Xiaflex for the treatment of Dupuytren's contracture.
 It is the first approved nonsurgical treatment for this condition.
 In a case of Dupuytren's contracture, collagen accumulates in the palmar fascia of the hands, so that the fingers cannot be straightened.
 A similar phenomenon occurs in Peyronie's disease, a contracture of the penis.

 In February 2011, the European Commission's Committee for Medicinal Products for Human Use approved the product for the treatment of Dupuytren's contracture in adults with a palpable cord by 'properly trained' doctors.
 Pfizer was reported to be working with Europe's national medicines regulatory bodies to launch the new treatment, hoping doctors could prescribe the treatment by late 2011.
-However, the Swedish manufacturer abruptly withdrew distribution of this drug in Europe in March 2020 for commercial reasons.
-Collagenase is no longer available on the National Health System except as part of a small clinical trial.